A Security Framework for General Blockchain Layer 2 Protocols: The Ideal Functionality for L2 Protocols

-At its core, the functionality $\mathcal{F}^{\Lambda}_{\text{layer2}}$ defines the interface machine that implements different roles and connects to the external environment $\mathcal{E}$, specifying how the protocol responds to the corresponding outputs to the higher-level protocols based on the parameter subroutines.
-In real-world implementations, this interface with different roles can be understood as the participants of a L2 protocol, and subroutines capture the underlying scheme used by the protocol.
-In this paper, we focus on defining the \emph{client} role, but the description of other different roles can also be added if needed.
-The core logic of the client interface machine of ideal functionality $\mathcal{F}_{\text{layer2}}$ is shown in Figure~\ref{fig:interface}.
+At its core, the functionality \(\mathcal{F}_{\text{client}}\) specifies the client interface machine that connects to the external environment \(\mathcal{E}\) and mediates how the protocol returns outputs to higher-level protocols via parameterized subroutines.
+Importantly, the client interface does not generate outputs on its own, it delegates all request handling and output generation to the appropriate subroutines and replies to \(\mathcal{E}\).
+In this paper, we focus on the L2 client role, though additional roles can be incorporated as needed.
+The core logic of the client interface machine in \(\mathcal{F}_{\text{client}}\) is shown in Figure~\ref{fig:interface}. \begin{functionality}{Description of functionality $\mathcal{F}_{\text{client}} = (\text{client})$}{